guys-in-the-cloud/cloud-skill-boosts/Challenge-labs/Build and Deploy a Docker Image to a Kubernetes Cluster/Build and Deploy a Docker Image to a Kubernetes Cluster.md

-# Build a Website on Google Cloud: Challenge Lab
+# Build and Deploy a Docker Image to a Kubernetes Cluster

 [YouTube Video Link](*)